uselagoon/lagoon/cli/README.md

   --sitegroup, -s  Name of sitegroup to configure                       [string]

 Examples:
-  src/cli.js init                           Create a config file at
+  io init                           Create a config file at
                                     ./.amazeeio.yml.
 This will confirm
                                     with the user whether to overwrite
                                     the config if it already exists and also prompt for a sitegroup name to add to the config.

-  src/cli.js init --overwrite               Overwrite existing config file (do
+  io init --overwrite               Overwrite existing config file (do
                                     not confirm with the user).

-  src/cli.js init --overwrite false         Prevent overwriting of existing
+  io init --overwrite false         Prevent overwriting of existing
                                     config file (do not confirm with
                                     user).

-  src/cli.js init --sitegroup my_sitegroup  Set sitegroup to "my_sitegroup" (do
+  io init --sitegroup my_sitegroup  Set sitegroup to "my_sitegroup" (do
                                     not prompt the user).

-  src/cli.js init -s my_sitegroup           Short form for setting sitegroup to
+  io init -s my_sitegroup           Short form for setting sitegroup to
                                     "my_sitegroup" (do not prompt the
                                     user).

-  src/cli.js init --overwrite --sitegroup   Overwrite existing config files and my_sitegroup                              set sitegroup to "my_sitegroup" (do
+  io init --overwrite --sitegroup   Overwrite existing config files and my_sitegroup                      set sitegroup to "my_sitegroup" (do
                                     not confirm with or prompt the
                                     user).
 ```

 #### `io init` Examples